mattwebbio/orbital-sync/CONFIG.md

 ## Primary Host

+The primary Pi-hole that data will be copied from.

 | Environment Variable    | Required | Default | Example                                              | Description                                                                                                      |
 | ----------------------- | -------- | ------- | ---------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | `PRIMARY_HOST_BASE_URL` | Yes      | N/A     | `http://192.168.1.2` or `https://pihole.example.com` | The base URL of your Pi-hole, including the scheme (HTTP or HTTPS) and port but not including a following slash. |